rust-lang/rust/src/doc/book/testing.md

 test it_works ... ok
 ```

 Note the `it_works`.
-This comes from the name of our module and function:
+This comes from the name of our function:

 ```rust
 fn it_works() {